dannypule/mango-node/README.md

 When you have your postgres database details, enter them into the .env file.

-To seed the db with demo data, run this command `npm run db:setup`
+To seed the db with demo data, run this command `npm run db:local:setup`

 ## Using the mock data